dwschaeper/Mitochondrial-Segmentation/README.md

 ```commandline
 git clone https://github.com/dwschaeper/Mitochondrial-Segmentation
 ```
 and then run the main script.
-The first time it is run, the download flag should be used but after that, refrain from using it more than necessary to not needlessly ping the host.
+The first time it is run, the download flag should be used, but after that, refrain from using it more than necessary to not needlessly ping the host.
 ```commandline
 python main.py --download